NSJ021/Ease-Of-Mind-Website/README.md

   [User story #3](https://github.com/NSJ021/Ease-Of-Mind-Website-CI-Project/issues/3)

 ### Should-Have User Stories
-- **User Story 1:** As as user, I would like to sign up to a monthly newsletter.
+- **User Story 4:** As as user, I would like to sign up to a monthly newsletter.
   **Acceptance Criteria:** Include a form on the website to enable the user to submit their information.
   [User Story #4](https://github.com/NSJ021/Ease-Of-Mind-Website-CI-Project/issues/4)

 ### Could-Have User Stories
-- **User Story 1:** As a user, I would enjoy interactive content.
+- **User Story 5:** As a user, I would enjoy interactive content.
   **Acceptance Criteria:** Utilise Javascript and other media methods to enhance user interactions.
   [User Story #5](https://github.com/NSJ021/Ease-Of-Mind-Website-CI-Project/issues/5)

 ### Github Issues and Project

+For this project I deceided to use the Github issues and projects section as a form of adapting Agile principles into the project.
+The project board contains all To-do, In progress and Completed User stories, the user stories themselves are GitHub issues.
+The options on Github are not exactly Agile authentic but they serve a similar purpose in regard to organisation and keeping track of progress.

 <img src="/assets/images/Github-user-story-template.png" alt="Github issues template setup">
 <br>